Moral

 A moral (from Latin morālis) is a message that is conveyed or a lesson to be learned from a story or event.
 The moral may be left to the hearer, reader, or viewer to determine for themselves, or may be explicitly encapsulated in a maxim.
-A moral is a lesson in a story or in real life.
+A moral is a lesson in a story or real life.

 Finding morals

 As an example of an explicit maxim, at the end of Aesop's fable of the Tortoise and the Hare, in which the plodding and determined tortoise won a race against the much-faster yet extremely arrogant hare, the stated moral is "slow and steady wins the race".
 However, other morals can often be taken from the story itself; for instance, that arrogance or overconfidence in one's abilities may lead to failure or the loss of an event, race, or contest.

-The use of stock characters is a means of conveying the moral of the story by eliminating complexity of personality and depicting the issues arising in the interplay between the characters, enabling the writer to generate a clear message.
+The use of stock characters is a means of conveying the moral of the story by eliminating the complexity of personality and depicting the issues arising in the interplay between the characters, enabling the writer to generate a clear message.
 With more rounded characters, such as those typically found in Shakespeare's plays, the moral may be more nuanced but no less present, and the writer may point it out in other ways (see, for example, the Prologue to Romeo and Juliet).

 Arts

-Throughout the history of recorded literature, the majority of fictional writing has served not only to entertain but also to instruct, inform or improve their audiences or readership.
-In classical drama, for example, the role of the chorus was to comment on the proceedings and draw out a message for the audience to take away with them; while the novels of Charles Dickens are a vehicle for morals regarding the social and economic system of Victorian Britain.
+Throughout the history of recorded literature, most fictional writing has served not only to entertain but also to instruct, inform, or improve their audiences or readership.
+In classical drama, for example, the role of the chorus was to comment on the proceedings and draw out a message for the audience to take away with them.
+At the same time, the novels of Charles Dickens are a vehicle for morals regarding the social and economic system of Victorian Britain.

-Morals have typically been more obvious in children's literature, sometimes even being introduced with the phrase: "The moral of the story is …".
+Morals have typically been more obvious in children's literature, sometimes even being introduced with the phrase: "moral of the story is …".
 Such explicit techniques have grown increasingly out of fashion in modern storytelling, and are now usually only included for ironic purposes.

 Some examples are: "Better to be safe than sorry" (precautionary principle), "The evil deserves no aid", "Be friends with whom you don't like", "Don't judge people by the way they look", "Slow and steady wins the race", "Once started down the dark path, forever will it hold your destiny", and "Your overconfidence is your weakness".
-Aesop's Fables are the most famous of stories with strong moral conclusions.
+Aesop's Fables is one of the most famous collections of stories with strong moral conclusions.